HSSBoston/earth-wind-and-flare/prototypes/readme.md

 ### Prototype 4

-This prototype connects Raspberry Pi with a 64x64 LED matrix board and a Bluetooth speaker.
-Our Python program produces a piece of “music” with downloaded Kp-index values (planetary geomagnetic disturbance data) and plays it with a speaker.
+This prototype connects Raspberry Pi to a 64x64 LED matrix board and a Bluetooth speaker.
+Our Python program produces a piece of “music” with downloaded Kp-index values (planetary geomagnetic disturbance data) and plays it with the speaker.
 See [this page](../kp-music) for more details about how to map Kp-index values to musical elements.

 <p align="center">
 <img src="../images/p4.jpg" width="500">